frankwxu/agentic-AI4-forensics/README.md

 ## Quick Start

 Most runnable lab folders now have their own `.env.example`.
 Lab 0-00 (`lab0_00_python_basics`) begins the course with a lightweight Python primer for reading notebook code.
 Lab 0-01 (`lab0_01_llm_foundations`) covers the basic local Python setup needed for the tiny LLM notebook.
 Lab 0-02 (`lab0_02_environment_setup`) adds `.env`, Ollama, and Graphviz for the agent workflow labs.

+The onboarding labs are paced for cybersecurity and digital forensics students who may only have a little programming experience.

 Before running a notebook in one of the later hands-on labs, copy that lab's `.env.example` to `.env` inside the same folder.
 For example: